nrv-framework/NRV/docs/devcorner.rst

 Here is how to setup NRV for local development:

 1. Fork the NRV repo on GitHub.
-Official developers are limited to members of the `Bioelectronics group at the laboratory IMS <https://www.ims-bordeaux.fr/research-groups/bioelectronics/>`_
+If you want to be part of the NRV team contact us on `the forum NRV <https://nrv-framework.org/forum>`_ or `Github <https://github.com/nrv-framework/NRV>`_

 2. Clone your fork locally: